NCIP/gdc-docs/docs/AWG/Users_Guide/3_Repository.md

 ### Files List

 The Files tab on the right provides a list of available files and select information about each file.
 If facet filters are applied, the list includes only matching files.
-Otherwise, the list includes all data files available in the GDC Data Portal.
+Otherwise, the list includes all data files available in the GDC AWG Portal.

 [![Files Tab](images/gdc-data-portal-data-files.png)](images/gdc-data-portal-data-files.png "Click to see the full image.")